 Don’t be alarmed if you find yourself on a road, because this path actually cuts and intersect and run along roads.
-It’s weird, and confusing, but there is usually a red band on trees or light post to aid you.
-The most confusing part is when you are in the Campaglia town, just take the left when you see the church and you should be fine.
+It’s weird and confusing, but there is usually a red band on trees or light post to aid you.
+The most confusing part is when you are in the Campiglia town, just take the left when you see the church and you should be fine.

 It’s well shaded, but still bring enough water and some snack

 The path is very well shaded by trees, which provided an excellent cover for the scotching July Sun.
 But if you are going in the summer months it will still be very hot and you are not always going to be in the shade.

 Bring a camera – because the view is SPECTACULAR

 A large part of the trail runs along the west coast facing the sea, and you are so high up that it’s almost surreal.
 The geology of the region mainly consists of limestone, so the white dotted green hills are photo worthy in themselves too.

 We started our hike at around 10 a.m., though I would definitely recommend going earlier if you can.
-The first part is relatively easy: the key is to follow the sign to go to Campaglia first.
+The first part is relatively easy: the key is to follow the sign to go to Campiglia first.
 My sister had a lot of fun singing long to our playlist on the trail, playing the songs out loud as there is no one around us, and taking logs and wooden pillars as an opportunity to take funny photos:

 I know – it’s pretty hilarious (or childish)